aquibyatoo/shopify-training/README.md

 - If you update or switch node versions using `nvm`, you may need to run `npm rebuild node-sass` to refresh node-sass for your current environment.
 - When merging 2 git feature branches, you only need to resolve the conlficts inside `src/`.
 Any conflicts inside `dist/` can be resolved with `npm run build`.
 Always run `npm run build` after resolving merge conflicts.

-## Under Construction
-A few issues with this workflow that I'm working on a solution for:
-- If a Webpack entry file is deleted, how to also remove the generated output files from `dist/assets/`.
-The `clean-webpack-plugin` removes the entire dist folder which git tracks as new changes to every file in the directory, so that is not an option.
-- Currently, if the same vendor module is imported in a layout and template entry file, that code will be included twice.
-How to split out vendor file imports but also make them available in the necessary modules.

 #### Basic folders structure
 ```
 ├── assets